samiwinho/worldcupcalendar/README.md

 ## 🔖 Layout

-Você pode visualizar o layout do projeto através [DESSE LINK](https://www.figma.com/file/J1Z33MISC22YZB8wfxiIns/NLW-Copa-Explorer/duplicate). É necessário ter conta no [Figma](https://figma.com) para acessá-lo.
+You can view the project layout through [THIS LINK](https://www.figma.com/file/J1Z33MISC22YZB8wfxiIns/NLW-Copa-Explorer/duplicate).
+It is necessary to have an account [Figma](https://figma.com) to access it.

-## :memo: Licença
+## :memo: License

-Esse projeto está sob a licença MIT.
+This project is under the MIT license.

 ---

-Feito com ♥ by Rocketseat :wave: [Participe da nossa comunidade!](https://discord.gg/rocketseat)
-# nlw-10-copa
+Developed by Samuel Silva